bitcoinerlab/miniscript/README.md

   ],
   "malleableSats": [
     { "asm": "<sig(key3)> <sig(key2)> <sig(key1)>" }
-  ],
-  "unknownSats": []
+  ]
 }
 ```

 In this example, the satisfier exposes both safe and malleable witnesses.
 Use
-only `nonMalleableSats` when constructing a spend.
+only `nonMalleableSats` when constructing a spend; `malleableSats` (and
+`unknownSats` when enabled) are diagnostics only.

+Enumeration can grow exponentially with Miniscript structure (e.g., large
+`thresh` trees).
+As a reference point, `multi(2,key1,...,key20)` produces 190
+satisfactions and completes in about 200ms on a laptop, while
+`multi(4,key1,...,key20)` yields 4,845 satisfactions and takes around 6 seconds.
+To keep enumeration practical, the satisfier prunes unknown satisfactions by
+default and enforces `maxSolutions` (1000 by default).
+The limit counts every
+enumerated solution, including dsats and intermediate combinations, not only
+the final valid witnesses.
+Set `maxSolutions: null` to disable the limit, or
+lower it to fail fast on large scripts.

 #### Recommended usage

 - Call `analyzeMiniscript` (or inspect `issane` from `compileMiniscript`) to
 ensure the miniscript is sane before enumeration.
 - When spending, construct witnesses **only** from `nonMalleableSats`.
-- Treat `malleableSats` as diagnostics and never use them for production spends.
+- Treat `malleableSats` (and `unknownSats` when enabled) as diagnostics and never use them for production spends.

-### Tradeoffs and limitations

-The number of satisfactions can grow exponentially with Miniscript structure
-(e.g., large `thresh` trees).
-Most practical scripts remain small, but complex
-scripts can become expensive to analyze or infeasible to enumerate.
-As a
-reference point, `multi(2,key1,...,key20)` produces 190 satisfactions and
-completes in about 200ms on a laptop, while `multi(4,key1,...,key20)` yields
-4,845 satisfactions and takes around 6 seconds.
-This is a known tradeoff of the
-satisfier-based approach.
+When you pass `knowns` or `unknowns`, pruning assumes those values will never
+change in the future.
+With `multi(4,key1,...,key20)`, if you pass `knowns` for
+only four keys, pruning yields 1 satisfaction instead of 4,845.
+If six
+signatures are known, pruning yields 15 satisfactions (`C(6,4) = 15`).
+Enable
+`computeUnknowns` only when you want to inspect the discarded solutions.

 ## Authors and Contributors